AntonioJacksonII/tandem_trivia/README.md

 ### Additional Considerations
 Tandem's first core value is "Ship Quality Work."
 We love unit tests and automated test coverage in our projects.
 Well-tested code provides documentation for other developers and prevents future regressions (bugs introduced after a change) among other things.
 If you would like a challenge, consider adding unit tests to display your commitment to quality code.

+## Developer Process
+1. To begin the challenge, I created an automated Kanban project board in GitHub Projects to track the action items needed to meet the challenge requirements (see screenshot below).
+I also added optional extensions to the project board to showcase additional skills not required by the challenge.